awsdocs/amazon-translate-developer-guide/doc_source/how-it-works.md

 The target word that the model generates becomes input to the decoder\.
 The network continues generating words until it reaches the end of the sentence\.

+## Supported Language Codes<a name="how-it-works-language-codes"></a>

-To translate text, you call the [TranslateText](API_TranslateText.md) method and provide the source text and the target language, using the language code listed in the following table\.
+To translate text, you call the [TranslateText](API_TranslateText.md) method and provide the source text and the target language, using one of the language codes listed in the following table:

 | Language | Code |